iamthefrogy/frogy/README.md

 - ✅  ~~Find live URLs on standard (80, 443) and non-standard ports (8080, 8443, 8888, etc.)~~
 -  Search for assets in CHAOS for organization names having space.
 -  Add dnsenum for more extended support.
+-  To run it on a weekly basis, I will add more checks to report 4 things - 1.
+Total unique subdomains 2.
+Total unqiue TLDs 3.
+Total new unique subdomains found on the date you run, 4.
+Total new unique TLDs found on the date you run.
+With these output, you can focus more on newly found domains and subdomains on a weekly or daily basis based on your cronjob.

 #### Thanks to the authors of the tools used in this script.
 Initial repo created - A few weeks back below date.<br/>